-All labels shall be made of durable materials that are capable of withstanding ambient conditions where mounted.
+All labels shall be of durable materials and affixed in place such that they are capable of withstanding ambient conditions where mounted.
 All label lettering and other annotation on systems shall be of a color in contrast to the color of the background on which the lettering is applied.
 All label marking titles, as specified within each provision identified in Table 9.1, shall be provided in lettering of a height of not less than 1/4 inch (6.35 mm).
 Additional information on the labels, where appropriate shall have lettering of a height of not less than 1/8 inch (3.18 mm).